 The Flush tanks are always filled with water and are always enclosed, so the temperature inside is relatively warmer.
 We inherently see a fungal growth inside the flush tanks.
-Put half a cap full of Surface CARE (Floor) cleaner inside the flush tank water in the night before going to bed (after which the flush is not used for the overnight period) on a regular basis or even twice or thrice in a week.
+Put half a cap full of Surface CARE (Floor) cleaner inside the flush tank water the night before going to bed (after which the flush is not used for the overnight period) on a regular basis or even twice or thrice a week.
 If done regularly, such fungal growth is retarded or eliminated completely.
 The flushed water then also will act on the toilet bowl and drain lines when used in the morning.

 For toilet bowls:

 Usually, the maximum usage of the toilet bowl in a home happens in the morning and evening.
-If you want to prevent the growth of such fungus in the inner walls, spray Surface CARE (Floor) cleaner on inside walls of the toilet bowl, after all members have used the toilet and there is a prolonged gap for the next usage of about 4-6 hours.
+If you want to prevent the growth of such fungus in the inner walls, spray Surface CARE (Floor) cleaner on the inside walls of the toilet bowl, after all, members have used the toilet and there is a prolonged gap for the next usage of about 4-6 hours.
 This could be in the morning or at night.
 Just spray, and leave it without flushing.
-You will experience the fungal growth is not persistent thereafter.
+You will experience that fungal growth is not persistent thereafter.